 An Anniversary Celebration

-These publications come at the tail end of EPTA’s 40th Anniversary year, which has been marked both by celebratory events (including a wonderful masterclass with joint patron Angela Hewitt, which I had pleasure in attending in London last November) and by fresh initiatives that move the organisation forward in its provision of piano teacher training opportunities.
+These publications come at the tail end of EPTA’s 40th Anniversary year, which has been marked both by celebratory events (including a wonderful masterclass with joint patron Angela Hewitt, which I had pleasure in attending in London last November).

 Introducing the Teachers’ Choice collections, Nadia Lasserson (Organising Secretary, EPTA Europe) explains: